kparginos/faxnologs-dbsetup/README.md

 ```

 The above will get all neccessary images from the remote repo and start the containers.
 Will also create on host the folder
-C:\faxnologs\data which will be the volume for the database container to store it databases.
+/var/faxnologs/data which will be the volume for the database container to store it databases.

 To stop the containers from running run:
 ```